Image

 • It can be tempting to try and help by finishing someone's sentences.
 Try not to do this.
 People who stammer often find it intrusive rather than helpful.
 It can make them feel disempowered and if you get it wrong it can be very frustrating.

 • It can be tempting to suggest they 'slow down', 'relax' or 'stop and breathe'.
 This just shows that you're more focused on how they speak, than on what they're saying.
-Most people who stammer find such advice intrusive and embarrassing rather than helpful.
+Most people who stammer find such advice intrusive and embarrassing.

-• If you feel uncomfortable, try not to look like you are.
+• Try not to look uncomfortable, even if you feel it.
 Stay neutral and keep natural eye contact.
-Any negative reaction can make the person feel uncomfortable and rushed.
+Any negative reaction can make the person who stammers feel uncomfortable.
 Show them their stammer isn't an issue for you and that you're engaged with what they're saying.

 • If the person is really struggling and it feels appropriate, it's OK to offer a reassuring "Take as long as you need".